-List of plant items requiring registration as outlined in Schedule 5 (Part 2) of the WHS Regulations
+List of plant items requiring registration in Schedule 5 (Part 2) of the WHS Regulations

-- Boilers categorised as hazard level A, B or C according to criteria in Section 2.1 of AS 4343 - Pressure equipment - hazard levels. - Pressure vessels categorised as hazard level A, B or C according to the criteria in Section 2.1 of AS 4343 - Pressure equipment - hazard levels, except for gas cylinders; LP Gas fuel vessels for automotive use, and serially produced vessels. - Tower cranes including self-erecting tower cranes. - Lifts, including escalators and moving walkways. - Building maintenance units. - Amusement devices covered by Section 2.1 of AS 3533.1 Amusement Rides and Devices, except for certain Class 1 structures (see below). - Concrete placement units with delivery booms. - Mobile cranes with a rated capacity of greater than 10 tonnes.
+- Boilers categorised as hazard level A, B or C according to criteria in Section 2.1 of AS 4343-2005: Pressure equipment - hazard levels. - Pressure vessels categorised as hazard level A, B or C according to the criteria in Section 2.1 of AS 4343-2005: Pressure equipment - hazard levels, except for gas cylinders; LP Gas fuel vessels for automotive use, and serially produced vessels. - Tower cranes including self-erecting tower cranes. - Lifts including escalators and moving walkways. - Building maintenance units. - Amusement devices covered by Section 2.1 of AS 3533.1-2009: Amusement rides and devices Design and construction except for amusement devices noted below. - Concrete placing booms. - Mobile cranes with a rated capacity of greater than 10 tonnes.

-Note: The plant listed as requiring item registration does not include:
+The plant listed as requiring item registration does not include:

+- any pressure equipment-other than a gas cylinder-excluded from the scope of AS/NZS 1200:2000: Pressure equipment-see section A1 of Appendix A to AS/NZS 1200:2000

 - a crane or hoist that is manually powered

+- a reach stacker

+- certain amusement devices including:

-- certain Class 1 structures:
+- class 1 devices

-- playground structures
+- playground devices

 - water slides where water facilitates patrons to slide easily, predominantly under gravity, along a static structure

-- wave generators where patrons do not come into contact with the parts of machinery used for generating water waves
+- wave generators where patrons do not come into contact with the parts of machinery used for generating water waves, and

-- inflatable devices that are sealed

-- inflatable devices that do not use a non-return valve.
+- inflatable devices, or other than inflatable devices-continuously blown-with a platform height of 3 metres or more.